cloudyape/Naruto/readme.md

 For Further Docs : Please log into https://naruto.design

-## Update to we uploaded soon to website
+## Update to be uploaded soon to website
 Here how I handedled post request
 In index.py
 import json